codeclimate/platform/SPEC.md

 ### Locations

 Locations refer to ranges of a source code file.
-A Location contains a `path`, a source range, (expressed as `lines` or `positions`), and an optional array of `other_locations`.
+A Location contains a `path`, a source range, (expressed as `lines` or `positions`).
 Here's an example location:

 ```json
 {